sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     - The SearchBooks method must be updated with logic that determines the availability of the book title and displays an appropriate message.
 The suggested code uses LINQ queries to check the loan status.
     - The Program.cs file must be updated to pass the JsonData object to the ConsoleApp class.

-    The initial section of the response should look similar to the following description:

-    ```plaintext

-    To update the SearchBooks method and the ConsoleApp class to find a matching book title in the Books.json file and check its availability using Loans.json, follow these steps:

-    1. Inject JsonData into the ConsoleApp Class

-        The JsonData class provides access to the Books, BookItems, and Loans data.
-Update the ConsoleApp constructor to accept a JsonData instance.

-    2. Update the SearchBooks Method

-        Modify the SearchBooks method to:

-        - Search for a book in Books.json using the user-supplied title.
-        - Retrieve the corresponding BookItem from BookItems.json.
-        - Check the Loans.json file to determine if the book is on loan or available.

-    ```

     The final section of the response should look similar to the following explanation:

     ```plaintext